pytorch/TensorRT/docsrc/tutorials/deploy_torch_tensorrt_to_triton.rst

 -----------------------------------------------

 Most Torch-TensorRT users will be familiar with this step.
-For the purpose of this demoonstration, we will be using a ResNet50 model from Torchhub.
+For the purpose of this demonstration, we will be using a ResNet50 model from Torchhub.

 Let’s first pull the NGC PyTorch Docker container.
 You may need to create an account and get the API key from `here <https://ngc.nvidia.com/setup/>`__.